-We’re entering the last portion of our earthly togetherness, my husband and I. Perhaps we’ll have a decade or two more here with each other… but perhaps not.
-As awareness of our mortality draws nearer, we’re surprised by the sweetness of its presence.
+We’re entering the last portion of our earthly togetherness, my husband and I. Perhaps we’ll have a decade or two more here with each other… perhaps not.
+As awareness of our mortality draws nearer, we’re surprised by the intense sweetness of our experiences with each other.

 ✧ We’ve drawn closer to each other.